MrSteve: Instruction-Following Agents in Minecraft with What-Where-When Memory: Method

 \subsection{Memory Module: Construction of Place Event Memory}

 The simplest form of memory is FIFO Memory, denoted as $M_t$ with capacity $N$.
-At every time step, instead of storing $O_t$ in $M_t$, we can extract a semantic representation from the video $o_{t-H:t}$ with a video encoder to store an experience frame $x_t = \smash{\{e_t, l_t, t\}}$, where $\smash{e_t=\text{Enc}_v(o_{t-H:t})}$.
+At every time step, instead of storing $X_t$ in $M_t$, we can extract a semantic representation from the video $i_{t-H:t}$ with a video encoder to store an experience frame $x_t = \smash{\{e_t, l_t, t\}}$, where $\smash{e_t=\text{Enc}_v(i_{t-H:t}})$.
 For simplicity, we term $e_t$ as the video embedding at time step $t$.
 When the memory exceeds its capacity, the oldest frame is removed.
 For memory read, we calculate the cosine similarity between the task embedding $\hat{\tau}_n = \text{Enc}_t(\tau_n)$ and the video embedding $e_t$ in $M_t$ to retrieve task-relevant frames.
-Here, we use video encoder $\text{Enc}_v$, text encoder $\text{Enc}_t$, and $H=16$ from MineCLIP \citep{fan2022minedojo}.
+Here, we use video encoder $\text{Enc}_v$, text encoder $\text{Enc}_t$, and $H=16$ from MineCLIP \citep{fan2022minedojo}, which is a CLIP \citep{radford2021learningtransferablevisualmodels} trained on web videos of Minecraft gameplay and associated captions.

 While FIFO Memory offers benefits from its simple memory operations, it has two drawbacks.
 First, the computational complexity of the read operation grows linearly with the memory size.
 Second, the bias toward removing the oldest frames can be problematic in sparse sequential task as in the Figure \ref{fig:seq-task-scenario} scenario, where task-relevant frames from visited places are lost.